dungwinux/mini-shooter/README.md

 ## Short Description

 Shooting game capable of extending.
-Feel free to fork or just clone to play
+Feel free to fork or clone this repo.

 ## Main components